 Plus 12 upper-division journalism and/or public relations elective units chosen in consultation with your adviser.

-To meet accrediting guidelines, journalism majors must complete minimum of 72 units outside the major area of journalism and public relations.
+To meet accrediting guidelines, journalism majors must complete a minimum of 72 units outside the major area of journalism and public relations.

 For more information regarding major requirements for the Annenberg School of Journalism, please visit the USC Catalogue.

 All undergraduate communication majors are required to meet with a USC Annenberg undergraduate adviser each semester to review degree requirements and plan their communication major progress.
 Students must use their USC email accounts to receive advisement and academic information.

 The USC Annenberg Career Development Office provides internship and job listings, job fairs, résumé and career workshops, and one-on-one counseling to aid both students and alumni in their search for a fulfilling career.

-USC Annenberg sponsors international undergraduate study abroad programs and graduate intership programs in exciting cities around the globe.
+USC Annenberg sponsors international undergraduate study abroad programs and graduate internship programs in exciting cities around the globe.
 Each of the programs provides students with a once-in-a-lifetime opportunity to gain international experience in their chosen field of study.